geohazards-tep/dcs-isterre-tio/README.md

 dcs-isterre-tio
 ===============

-The TIO service combine correlation maps provided by the MPIC service and perform a time serie analysis using the methods described in Bontemps & al[1].
+The TIO service combine correlation maps from the MicMac software and perform a time serie analysis using the methods described in Bontemps & al[1].